YessinTrifa/SynapseEvent/README.md

 ### Key Workflows
 - **User Authentication**: Users log in based on their roles (Admin, User, Manager)
-- **Admin Event Management**: Admins create and manage events through the unified EventInstance system, organized by type (Formation, Paddle, Partying, etc.); manage bookings and custom requests; create and manage event templates
+- **Admin Event Management**: Admins create and manage events through a consolidated dashboard with unified EventInstance system; view all events in one table with dynamic filtering by type (Formation, Paddle, Partying, TeamBuilding, Anniversary, and custom types); create new event categories on-the-fly; manage bookings and custom requests; create and manage event templates
 - **User Event Browsing**: Users browse published events organized by type in separate tabs, preventing information overload and improving discoverability
 - **User Event Booking**: Users view published events by type and make bookings with a streamlined process
 - **Custom Event Requests**: Users submit custom event requests; admins review and update statuses